satyrs.eu/uses

 Nginx as a reverse proxy to redirect to the server itself, which is a

-are mostly written in Pug, a syntactic sugarfest of
+Pages are mostly written in Pug, a syntactic

-a language that compiles down into good ol’ HTML.
-The venerable (and public
+sugarfest of a language that compiles down into good ol’ HTML.
+The venerable

 Posts on The Garden are authored in a custom CMS (shown above), usually in Rubric, a home-grown alternative to Markdown.
 The actual writing process mostly takes place on the über-minimalist Dotpad 9000, created out of frustration with having to look at all the bells and whistles of normal text-editor apps.
 Interaction between the server and the author is mediated by HTMX, because i’m too grug-brained to understand React.